Current issue: 58(4)

 Silva Fennica is published in English.
 You must consistently follow only one English standard (e.g., UK or US English).
 Follow a concise scientific writing style.
 You are also responsible of ensuring that the manuscript does not contain grammatical, orthographic, stylistics, or other linguistic errors.
 Manuscripts that are not written in good English will be rejected without peer-review.

-Data notes describe a data set deposited to a trusted open repository.
+Data notes describe an open data set deposited to a trusted open repository.
 They contain a clear and exhaustive description of the dataset: details of data collection (sampling, measurements, all possible modifications, exclusions if any, etc.), its content, its potential use, and all the metadata required to access the dataset.
 The data set must have a persistent identification (DOI, URN, Handle).
 List also all published articles, in which the data set has been used.
 Data note must not be longer than 2 500 words and include more than 4 tables and/or figures.
 The word count is from the beginning of Introduction to the end of Discussion.
 The abstract must not be longer than 250 words.
 Submission of longer abstracts is disabled in the system.

 Discussion articles put forward fresh ideas or new views about the theory and practice of science, point out problems needing the attention of researchers, or comment on topical issues.
 The views presented must be justified with adequate references to earlier work.
 Discussion articles are revised by the scientific editors of Silva Fennica.
 Discussion article is normally not longer than 2 500 words and includes no more than 4 tables and/or figures.